kingyau991319/IERG3280_Project/README.md

 Are there any other reasons for such a recommendation?
 Can you design a recommendation algorithm to briefly characterize these factor?

+# Packet
+Here is the packet that my project use and installed by pip3, numpy pandas networkx json

 # Simulation
 My simulation only take few factor and make different comparsion to incidate which person are highly recommanded to become your firend.